henriquehbr/code101/README.md

 ## About

-As a lot of people think, sometimes, programming can be a hard task:
+As a lot of people think, sometimes, programming can be a hard task, and here are some challenges that the majority of the programmers must face daily:

 * Hours and hours reading documentations
+* Trying to understand undecipherable error messages
 * Searching about common syntax mistakes on [StackOverflow](https://stackoverflow.com)
 * Trying to remember simple commands and functions
 * And much more difficulties...